 There's free street parking on Sunday; on Saturday there's a variety of paid lots nearby all of our venues.
 Pay attention to the posted signage, street parking is normally limited to 2 hours!

-Many amazing Seattle dancers have agreed to open their homes for those traveling from out of town.
-We welcome you to request housing when registering for the event, and will reach out to you at least two weeks before the event starts with details of your arrangements.
+Additionally, many amazing Seattle dancers have agreed to open their homes for those traveling from out of town.
+We welcome you to request housing when registering for the event, and will reach out to you at least three weeks before the event starts with details of your arrangements.
 In the case that we are unable to accomodate everyone who has requested housing, we will notify those affected with ample time to make other arrangements.